yahiakala/routing/docs/data-loading/index.md

 ```

-In the above example, the `loader` is called whenever the user navigates.
-If a user navigates directly to the url `/articles/123`, the initial page request will come in, the loader method will be called (on the server), and the user will be directed to the `ArticleForm` with the data already loaded.
+In the above example, the `load_data` is called whenever the user navigates.
+If a user navigates directly to the url `/articles/123`, the initial page request will come in, the load_data method will be called (on the server), and the user will be directed to the `ArticleForm` with the data already loaded.
 During normal navigation, i.e. when the user clicks a link, we can take advantage of the `nav_context` (or `form_properties`) attribute to ensure we do not make unnecessary server calls during client side navigation.

 ```python